afnanenayet/personal_blog_old/about.md

 Download my resume [here]({{ site.url }}/assets/resume.pdf)

 # Experience
-- Research with the Department of Defense for a conceptual virtual reality simulation of the [Battle of 73rd Easting](https://en.wikipedia.org/wiki/Battle_of_73_Easting) with Dr. Joseph M. Rosen
+- Research for the Department of Defense for a conceptual virtual reality simulation of the [Battle of 73rd Easting](https://en.wikipedia.org/wiki/Battle_of_73_Easting) with Dr. Joseph M. Rosen
 - Intern at Microsoft on the Windows core quality team
-- Research at Virginia Commonwealth University Nuclear and Mechanical Engineering Department researching using nanomagnets to replace transistors with Professor Jayasimha Atulasimha
+- Researched using nanomagnets to replace transistors at Virginia Commonwealth University Nuclear and Mechanical Engineering Department with Professor Jayasimha Atulasimha

 # Contact
 You can reach me at [me@afnan.io](mailto:me@afnan.io)